ZeTofZone/comfyui_Tof-s-nodes/README.md

 ### ==[Prompt with variables](#Prompt_with_variables)==

-- A node made to run with <a href="https://github.com/adieyal/comfyui-dynamicprompts">dynamic prompt</a> (or any other prompt randomizer, can also works alone), which gives the possibility to use the same variable multiple times.<br>You can use multiple of this node for, on the same workflow, have different prompts with the same variables.<br>You can also define multiple values for the same variable - see Note2.
+- A node made to run with <a href="https://github.com/adieyal/comfyui-dynamicprompts">dynamic prompt</a> (or any other prompt randomizer, can also works alone), which gives the possibility to use the same variable multiple times.

+<br>You can use multiple of this node for, on the same workflow, have different prompts with the same variables.
+<br>You can also define multiple values for the same variable (linked variables) - see Note2.
 <br>&nbsp;<br>

 <hr>